anngroong/podcasts/content/episode/277-arthur-khachikyan-yerevan-elections-artsakh-president-resigns-geopolitical-developments.md

 * What to expect from the meeting?

-Alright, let’s wrap up our topics here.
-I’d like to ask each of you if there’s been something on your mind this past week that you want to talk about.

 ## Topics from the Panelists

 * **Hovik**: How many Snoop Doggs is a drone worth?
 * **Arthur**: Armenian apathy towards their own fate.

-Alright, we’ll leave it there for today!
-Thank you everyone!

 # Wrap-up